-Each congregation meets separately to make a decision on a proposal to amalgamate.
+Each congregation meets separately to make a decision on a proposal to amalgamate, including the proposed amalgamation, the ministry plan, and the resources required.

 G.1.4.2 Regional Council Consultation

 The regional council holds separate meetings with each congregation to hear their opinions on the proposed amalgamation.